cborchert/threadhouse/content/blog/2019/11/basic-git-part-1/index.md

 - [The github intro to git](https://guides.github.com/activities/hello-world/)
 - [The git book](https://git-scm.com/book/en/v2)

 [^1]: Note of interest: git saves the _differences_ between the previous snapshot of the project and the new snapshot at each savepoint (`commit`), and, in doing so, reduces the size of the project.
 For example, imagine that you have a 10 kilobyte text file, but the last line of the file was missing a period, so you make a new version, adding a period, and then create a snapshot.
 The snapshot would just be instructions to a single character to the last line.
-That means, that even though you have 2 versions of a 10kb file, the total size will be much less than 10kb!
+That means, that even though you have 2 versions of a 10kb file, the total size will be much less than the 20kb of saving basically the same file twice!
 [^2]: (Imagine for example, that after Chris pulled the repo down from GitHub, Dave quickly made a commit which changed the text to "Hello, world?" and pushed it up.
 What would happen when Chris tried to push up his changes??)
 [^3]: Note that some people prefer to use the command line to deal with their git repositories, like I do, others use a graphical user interface (GUI) such as [GitKraken](https://www.gitkraken.com/) or the plugins built in their text editor like VSCode.
 I'd suggest learning in the command line as typing in the commands will help you memorize them.
 Afterwards, do whatever makes you look the coolest and helps you be the most productive.